top of page

 Sip Before Schedules

-Make your morning drink (tea, lemon water, or coffee) a ceremony, not a countdown.
+Make your morning drink (tea, lemon water, or coffee) an enjoyable ceremony, not a countdown.

 While sipping, ask yourself: